MobMonRob/InverseDynamicsWithForcePlate/README.md

 - Execute the respective script via `python3 <scriptname>.py`.

-#### Collect data:
+#### Collect data with rosbag:
 - `cd` into [catkin_ws](catkin_ws).
 - Execute `catkin_make` once.
 - Execute `source ./devel/setup.bash`.
 - Start roscore and all the necessary ros nodes.
 For some tasks, there are already bash scripts within the directory.
 - Save data via `rosbag record`.
-	- If you want to use the data afterwards, make sure to put it in the [data directory intended for this](Data).
+	- If you want to use the data afterwards, make sure to put the bagfiles in the [data directory](Data) intended for them.

-#### Analyze time series visually:
+#### Analyze time series visually with PlotJuggler:
 - Start PlotJuggler via `rosrun plotjuggler plotjuggler`.
 - You can use some PlotJuggler layouts saved in [catkin_ws](catkin_ws).
 Their filename extension is `.xml`.
-- To use it live, start it together with the respective ros nodes when collecting data.
+- To use PlotJuggler live, start it together with the respective ros nodes when collecting data.
-- To use it on saved data, additionally:
+- To use PlotJuggler on saved data, additionally:
 	- Execute `rosbag play -l <bagname>`.
 	- Optionally, start some ros nodes that will work with the topics from the rosbags.